 Opportunity Zones are designated by the U.S. Department of the Treasury and the Internal Revenue Service and represent a critical opportunity in the rebirth and revitalization of the Island.
-In alignment with this emphasis in the economic and disaster recovery plan, the first substantial amendment includes support for facilitating the successful deployment of these essential zones to effectively leverage private capital and federal funding to stimulate economic recovery.
+In alignment with this emphasis in the Economic and Disaster Recovery Plan, the first substantial amendment included support for facilitating the successful deployment of these essential zones to effectively leverage private capital and federal funding to stimulate economic recovery.
 Consistent with applicable requirements, such support could range from discrete, "stand-alone" projects to broader facilitation of economic development initiatives, including job creation, blight removal, and infrastructure initiatives.